 For example, did you know that 80% of American households have tea in their pantry?
 It's the second most popular drink in the U.S. (behind water), with more than 158 million people consuming a cup every day.

 In the U.S., Japanese items are very popular, and there is a growing awareness of the health benefits of matcha (powdered green tea).
 Studies have shown that matcha can detoxify the body and lift the metabolism.
 It's full of antioxidants and can be used in recipes, not just cups of tea.
 This is an example of a trend that could easily be picked up by a good entrepreneur and used to create a successful eCommerce business.

 Another example of thinking outside the box comes from the area of phone accessories.
 This market is predicted to produce around $121.72 billion in revenue by 2025.
 A huge segment (around a fifth) of the market is phone cases.
 Even though people buy lots of cases yearly, there is still room for customized and specially designed cases, not to mention all the other varieties of phone accessories that can be sold.

 Customization Beats Amazon

 Many entrepreneurs shy away from customized or specialty items because they think the market will be too low to provide adequate revenue.
-The truth is that, as far as eCommerce is concerned, this is a chance to build a business that a huge conglomerate like Amazon can’t really compete well with.
+The truth is that, as far as eCommerce is concerned, this is a chance to build a business that a huge conglomerate like Amazon can't really compete well against.